 American Songbook or dance delicately through Brazilian and Latin standards.” -Brownstoner.com

 The Ing… is now available at CD Baby, iTunes, and Amazon, but NOT Spotify or Pandora.
-It is currently No. 4 on the NACC radio chart and No 6. on the Roots Music Report chart (having peaked at No. 2 and No.
+The Ing... is currently No. 1 on the Roots Music Report jazz chart and recently reached No. 2 on the NACC jazz

-5 respectively).
+chart.
 “It is an enjoyable journey through quite diverse material…united by the quality of the musicians,” according to James Poore at musicweb-international.com.
-Marc Phillips of the Vinyl Anachronist
+Marc Phillips of the Vinyl Anachronist says

 Higginbotham's "Hi-Heel Sneakers," and Oscar Perez' "El Padrino."
 We're honored to have recorded the first tracks ever at Big Orange Sheep, and all of the tracks were engineered, mixed and mastered by the

 biggest orange sheep of them all, Chris Benham!
 We hope you enjoy them!

 |The OKB Trio was born on June 20th, 2010.
 I was running a jam session at Blackbird's in Astoria,

 Queens and I had the privilege of putting together a different band each week according to my

 whim, and I hit pay-dirt on my third attempt.
 I brought pianist Oscar Perez, bassist Kuriko

 Tsugawa, and myself together for the first time that Sunday and we hit it off immediately.
 All